Fytch/ProgramOptions.hxx/README.md

 |`.single` / `.multi` |`.single`            |`.single`            |`.multi`             |

 ## Flags
 All flags have to be `#define`d before including *ProgramOptions.hxx*.
-Different translation units may include *ProgramOptions.hxx* using different flags.

-### `#define PROGRAMOPTIONS_NO_EXCEPTIONS`
+### `#define PROGRAMOPTIONS_EXCEPTIONS`
-Disables all exceptions and thus allows compilation with `-fno-exceptions`.
-However, incorrect use of the library and unmet preconditions entail `abort()` via `assert(...)`.
-This flag is implied by `NDEBUG`.
+When this flag is set, *ProgramOptions.hxx*'s functions' preconditions are validated with exceptions instead of assertions.
+If a precondition isn't met, an [```std::logic_error```](https://en.cppreference.com/w/cpp/error/logic_error) is thrown whose explanatory strings starts with "ProgramOptions.hxx:*N*:" where *N* is the respective line number.

-:exclamation: This flag must not vary across different translation units in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).
+:exclamation: This flag must not vary across different translation units of a single program in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).

 ### `#define NDEBUG`
-Disables all runtime checks and all exceptions.
-Incorrect use of the library and unmet preconditions will lead to undefined behaviour.
-Implies `#define PROGRAMOPTIONS_NO_EXCEPTIONS`.
+Setting this flag disables all assertions.

-:exclamation: This flag must not vary across different translation units in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).
+:exclamation: This flag must not vary across different translation units of a single program in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).

 ### `#define PROGRAMOPTIONS_NO_COLORS`
-Disables colored output.
+Setting this flag disables colored output.
 On Windows, *ProgramOptions.hxx* uses the WinAPI (i.e. [`SetConsoleTextAttribute`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686047)) to achieve colored console output whereas it uses [ANSI escape codes](http://bluesock.org/~willg/dev/ansi.html) anywhere else.

-:exclamation: This flag must not vary across different translation units in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).
+:exclamation: This flag must not vary across different translation units of a single program in order to not violate C++' [one definition rule (ODR)](http://en.cppreference.com/w/cpp/language/definition).

 ## Third-party libraries
 - [**Catch**](https://github.com/philsquared/Catch) for unit testing.